 Thankfully, there are products that can help provide comfort to your beloved senior cat.
 Here are a few that will help bring the spring back into your cat's steps:

-Joint supplements, like Joint Chewys for Cats and Cosequin for Cats contain glucosamine, a natural molecular compound that hydrates worn cartilage.
+Joint supplements, like Super Joint Enhancer Bite-Sized Chews and Cosequin for Cats contain glucosamine, a natural molecular compound that hydrates worn cartilage.
 These supplements can be sprinkled on your cat's food.
 Other supplements, like Glyco-Flex II Feline Bite-Sized Chews are available in a chewable tablet form.

 Cats like high perches.
 As they age, it might become harder for them to jump to their favorite resting places.
 An Indoor Pet Ramp can help your cat climb on and off furniture such as beds, tables, and sofas.
 With its low slope and soft surface, the pet ramp reduces the strain placed on your cat's joints.
 Other pet ramps and steps are also available for your cat.